AdobeDocs/commerce-admin.en/help/getting-started/business-intelligence.md

 ## [!DNL Advanced Reporting]

 [!DNL Advanced Reporting] is included with Adobe Commerce and Magento Open Source.
 This feature gives you access to a suite of dynamic reports that are based on your product, order, and customer data, with a personalized dashboard that is tailored to your business needs.
-While [!DNL Advanced Reporting] uses [!DNL Commerce Intelligence] for analytics, you do not need to have a Business Intelligence account to use [!DNL Advanced Reporting].
+While [!DNL Advanced Reporting] uses [!DNL Commerce Intelligence] for analytics, you do not need to have a Commerce Intelligence account to use [!DNL Advanced Reporting].

 For technical information, see the [[!DNL Advanced Reporting]][2]{:target="_blank"} topic in the developer documentation.